 Imagine the scene, a reporter has been hounding a CEO over a recent scandal.
 The CEO and their PR team are refusing to offer comment.
 The reporter mentions this to their senior editor who says “well, it can’t be that important, we’ll drop it and cover something else.
 How about that missing cat of Mrs. Mayford’s?”.
 If only this were the case, more likely the editor is liable to say “well what are you waiting for?
 Doorstep them!”.

 Doorstepping someone is the act of a reporter, or twenty, turning up unannounced anywhere, anytime with the intent of grabbing an unprepared statement.
 No matter what anyone says, it is a stressful experience.

-Here are 15 tips on how to manage a media ambush and give a a good impression when protecting your personal brand.
+Here are 15 tips on how to manage a media or papazarri ambush and give a a good impression when protecting your personal brand:

 Richard Di Britannia is a voice, speech and presentation coach who has worked with clients from Google, Amazon and similar Fortune 100 companies.
 To book a bespoke course on improving your crisis management and communication skills, contact him via his contact page.